Carnegie Mellon University in Qatar

 DUDLEY REYNOLDS, Senior Associate Dean, Education; Teaching Professor, English – Ph.D., Indiana University-Bloomington; Carnegie Mellon, 2007–

-RYAN RILEY, Associate Area Head, Computer Science; Associate Teaching Professor, Computer Science – Ph.D., University of Purdue; Carnegie Mellon, 2017–
+RYAN RILEY, Associate Area Head, Computer Science; Associate Teaching Professor, Computer Science – Ph.D., Purdue University; Carnegie Mellon, 2017–

 VELI SAFAK, Assistant Teaching Professor, Economics – Ph.D., Georgetown University; Carnegie Mellon, 2019–

-REYA SALIBA, Instruction and Outreach Librarian; – Ph.D., Lancaster University; Carnegie Mellon, 2023–
+REYA SALIBA, Instruction and Outreach Librarian; Senior Librarian – Ph.D., Lancaster University; Carnegie Mellon, 2023–

 VARUN SHARMA , Assistant Teaching Professor, Marketing – Ph.D., Bocconi University; Carnegie Mellon, 2019–

-JEFFREY SQUIRES, Assistant Teaching Professor, English – Ph.D., University of Minnesota Twin-Cities; Carnegie Mellon, 2019–
+JEFFREY SQUIRES, Associate Teaching Professor, English – Ph.D., University of Minnesota Twin-Cities; Carnegie Mellon, 2019–

 MICHAEL TRICK, Dean of Carnegie Mellon University in Qatar and Harry B. and James H. Higgins Professor of Operations Research – Ph.D., Georgia Institute of Technology; Carnegie Mellon, 2017–

-TATIANA USOVA, Director, Library – MLIS, Simmons University; Carnegie Mellon, 2022–
+TATIANA USOVA, Director, Library; Principal Librarian – MLIS, Simmons University; Carnegie Mellon, 2022–

-SAVANID VATANASAKDUL, Associate Teaching Professor, Information Systems – Ph.D., University of South Wales; Carnegie Mellon, 2017–
+SAVANID VATANASAKDUL, Teaching Professor, Information Systems – Ph.D., University of South Wales; Carnegie Mellon, 2017–

 ANTHONY WESTON, Associate Teaching Professor, Mathematics; – Ph.D., Kent State University; Carnegie Mellon, 2022–